apache/trafficserver/doc/developer-guide/architecture/architecture.en.rst

 .. [#store-disk-array]

-   `Work is under way <https://issues.apache.org/jira/browse/TS-2020>`_ on extending this to include objects that are in the memory cache.
+   Work is under way on extending this to include objects that are in the memory cache.
+(See issue :ts:jira:`2020`)

 .. [#coalesced-spans]